orocommerce/documentation/frontstore_guide/address_book/index.rst

 Address Book
 ============

-The following information covers the Address Book section of the Account menu in OroCommerce front store.
+The following information covers the Address Book section of the Account menu in OroCommerce storefront.

 .. _frontstore-guide--address-overview: